CorfuDB/CorfuDB/README.md

 You will probably want to test if your deployment is working.
 The `bin/corfuDBTest.sh` script provides an easy way to access built-in tests and examples.
-A very simple test in called CorfuHello.
+A very simple test is called CorfuHello.
 To call it, run:

 ```